Let's say you trained a prediction model. And set it up for regular use. Welcome to machine learning in production!

 To know more, we move to explore the additional plots in the report.
 We can see that the model catches overall daily trends just fine.
 So it learned something useful!
 But, at peak hours, the actual demand tends to be higher than predicted.

 The error distribution plot shows how it became "wider," as we have more predictions with a high error.
 The shift to the left is visible, too.
 In some extreme instances, we have errors between 80 and 40 bikes that were unseen previously.

 We can see that the target distribution is now different: the similarity hypothesis is rejected.
 Literally, people are renting more bikes.
 And this is a statistically different change from our training period.

 But, the distribution of our predictions does not keep up!
 That is an obvious example of model decay.
 Something new happens in the world, but it misses the patterns.

 It is tempting to investigate further.
 Is there anything in the data that can explain this change?
-If there is some new signal, retraining would likely help the model to keep up.
+If there is some new signal, retraining will likely help the model to keep up.

-In the Target Drift report, there is a section to help us explore the relationship between the features and the target (or model predictions).
+The Target Drift report has a section to help us explore the relationship between the features and the target (or model predictions).

 When browsing through the individual features, we can inspect if we notice any new patterns.
-We know that predictions did not change, so we are looking at the relations with the target only.
+We know that predictions did not change, so we only look at the relations with the target.

-For example, there seems to be a shift towards higher temperatures (measured in Celsius) with a corresponding increase in the number of rented bikes.
+For example, there is a shift towards higher temperatures (measured in Celsius) with a corresponding increase in rented bikes.